 Chronic inflammation, however, is another story.
-When your body is trying to respond to all the crap thrown at it (e.g., pollution, poor diet and stress), the immune system can’t keep up and starts attacking everything, including the good cells in your body.
+When your body is trying to respond to all the crap thrown at it (e.g., pollution, poor diet, and stress), the immune system can’t keep up and starts attacking everything, including the good cells in your body.

 Most of the triggers of chronic inflammation are controllable and can be avoided.
 Here are the top common causes.

-Poor food choices such as sugary drinks, unhealthy fats, processed food, excess alcohol and factory-farmed meats, are a HUGE cause of inflammation.
+Poor food choices such as sugary drinks, unhealthy fats, processed food, excess alcohol, and factory-farmed meats, are a HUGE cause of inflammation.
 Your body was not meant to digest all the chemicals and “faux” food available today.
 Yes, it’s convenient, but at what expense?
-Switch to organic fruits and vegetables, free-range and antibiotic-free meats, give up the sugar and drink in moderation.
+Switch to organic fruits and vegetables, free-range and antibiotic-free meats, give up the sugar, and drink in moderation.
 Nothing new in this advice.

 Related to diet, food allergies and sensitivities contribute to chronic inflammation even more than environmental pollution.
-Ingredients like soy, wheat and dairy can cause issues with skin, joints, energy and digestion.
+Ingredients like soy, wheat, and dairy can cause issues with skin, joints, energy, and digestion.
 Eliminating them from your diet could help you determine if they’re the cause of your inflammation.

 Chemicals and toxins are the third big offender when it comes to chronic inflammation.
 Pretty much everything with which you come in contact has some sort of toxin in it.
 Air pollution (indoors and out), personal care products, household cleaners, furniture and clothing fabrics, the water you drink–all of these have chemicals that can increase inflammation.
 It’s impossible to eliminate all toxins from your life so focus on reducing the quantity.
-Choose products that have natural, less toxic ingredients, filter your water and read labels, learning which chemicals to avoid.
+Choose products that have natural, less toxic ingredients, filter your water, and read labels, learning which chemicals to avoid.

 This is what you need to do now.
-Click here and sign up for our free report called “The 10 Keys to Increase Energy and Weight Loss.”
+Click here and get our free report called “The 10 Keys to Increase Energy and Weight Loss.”
 If you are ready to take action and seek the help of a chiropractor, give us a call and make your new patient appointment.
 I look forward to seeing you and creating immense value for you.
 To read up on more health and wellness tips follow our blog here.